-Cow or calf hide to Hindu, pig skin to Muslim.
+Cow or calf hide to Hindu, pigskin to Muslim.
 Wine is not generally or widely consumed.
 Apart from religious restrictions with individuals there are few gifts which would be considered offensive.
-Hats are rarely worn.
+Head coverings are appropriate for village chiefs and elders only.